Intel dossier

 I-85 logistics spine: Charlotte occupies the I-85/I-77 interchange connecting Atlanta, Greenville-Spartanburg, and the Virginia corridor — the Southeast equivalent of I-35's role in Texas.
 The ~317M SF industrial market absorbed ~6.4M SF in full-year 2025 (DB: absorption_sf, Q4 2025), the best absorption year in at least six years, despite elevated vacancy.
 That combination — high absorption, still-elevated vacancy — is a normalization pattern, not structural distress.

-Retail income premium: Sub-3% vacancy for three consecutive years, +7.4% rent growth in 2025, and the CoStar #1 national ranking make Charlotte's retail position essentially unmatched in institutional CRE at its market size.
-The sub-10K SF vacancy of 1.77% (Q3 2025) means there is effectively no small-format space available.
+Retail income premium: Sub-3% vacancy for three consecutive years, +7.4% rent growth in 2025, and the CoStar #1 national ranking make Charlotte's retail position unusually strong in institutional CRE at its market size.
+The sub-10K SF vacancy of 1.77% (Q3 2025) means small-format space is extremely tight by current market standards.
 This is the market's cleanest current-cycle income signal.

 In-migration durability: A net gain of 57,300 residents between July 2023 and July 2024 — 157 people/day — with primary sources from Northeast finance professionals and California corporate departures.
 Unlike tech-driven migration (which can reverse quickly), finance and corporate in-migration is stickier because it is driven by headcount relocation rather than remote-work arbitrage.